1SEAL-2026-011

-security research in software supply chain trust infrastructure
+security research in software and hardware trust infrastructure

 all research follows coordinated vulnerability disclosure (cvd). public statements reference only published advisories and released fixes.